Here I’ll be fully reviewing the Cobra MAX super game-improvement iron, which recently earned a gold medal on the 2016 Golf Digest Hot List.

 |Name||Loft||Lie||Length (steel)||Length (graphite)||Offset (mm)|

-You can see that the lofts are identical to those of the Fly-Z XL irons, but the lies, lengths and offsets do differ; the offsets, in particular, are greater to help accommodate higher handicaps.
+You can see that the lofts are identical to those of the Fly-Z XL irons, but the lies, lengths and offsets differ.
+The offsets, in particular, are higher to help accommodate higher handicaps.

 How do these irons perform?